Samuel-Holmes/Web_Design_To_Spec_Practise/ReadMe.md

 This is a practise project for designing a website to a specification, allowing me to ensure that I have gained a thorough understanding of the necessary HTML and CSS required to meet design requirements.

-### Further Project Information

-Design specifications can be found within the design_spec_and_assets directory within the main repository.
-The desired outcome of the project is to reproduce the design as accurately as possible.
+### Key Requirements

+* Meet the design criteria as accurately as possible

+* Ensure responsive design accomodating for multiple screen sizes

+* Adress appropriate accessibility concerns such as use of screen readers

+* HTML should pass W3C validator checks

 ### Video of Completed Site